 Vaccines are extremely safe.
 All vaccines must go through the same regulatory approval process as any medicines to make sure they meet strict safety standards and offer high levels of protection.

-JCVI advises the following groups be offered a Covid-19 booster vaccine this autumn:
+The groups to be offered a Covid-19 and vaccine are:

 • residents in a care home for older adults